NatronGitHub/natron-python-scripting/Python_GUI/backgroundRender/README.md

 # backgroundRender

-Launch render of current project in background.
+Renders current project in background.

 ### HOW TO USE IT